Swedish Foreign Minister Denies Government Split on Israel Policy

 Share this article

-There is no crack at all, says Maria Malmer Stenergard when she speaks to the media after the meeting.
+There is no crack at all, says Maria Malmer Stenergard when she comments for the media after the meeting.

 She says that there is very strong support for the government's stance in the Foreign Affairs Committee to freeze the EU's trade agreement with Israel.

-We need to put more pressure on the Israeli government, but we also need to put more pressure on Hamas, she says.
+We need to put more pressure on the Israeli government, but we must also put more pressure on Hamas, she says.

-If the agreement is paused, it would mean that Israel would no longer be covered by customs benefits.
+If the agreement is paused, it would mean that Israel is no longer covered by customs benefits.
 Such a decision must be made by a qualified majority in the EU circle.

 At today's committee meeting, the SD's Aron Emilsson insists that it is a bad idea.